Robotics-DAI-FMFI-UK/mato-common/mato/tests/readme.txt

   The module of type A:

     Has a very simple instance data structure - just to remember its own module_id.
 When started, it creates its own thread, from its thread it posts 10 messages containing simple integer 0..9, then it quits.
     On a global message, it prints its contents.

   To notice:
-    - the module type init functino A_init() should register the module type in the framework using the module type specification structure that defines the callback functions and the number of channels
+    - the module type init function A_init() should register the module type in the framework using the module type specification structure that defines the callback functions and the number of channels